Definition:

 Equity: Just, fair and right human treatment according to logic.

-Evil: Causing or supporting unjustifiable inimicability.
+Evil: Causing or supporting cruelty and profound immorality.

 Evidence: Fact or testimony which advances a case towards proof or a conclusion.